Chemiculs/qengine/README.md

 #                                          		qengine

-Easy to use and highly configurable, compiler-independent, fully inlined binary obfuscation for C++ 17+ Windows applications
+An easy to use and highly configurable, compiler-independent, fully inlined binary obfuscation toolkit for C++ 17+ Windows applications

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 <details>
-<summary>Features</summary>
+<summary>##Features</summary>

 * Runtime stack polymorphism (locals will be manipulated directly on the stack and appear differently each execution, not really a big deal as this happens in most applications anyways)